finnschule/finnschule.github.io/README.md

 ### Updating

-1. Alter markdown files in /content/ and add pdf necessary pdf files.
+1. Alter markdown files in /content/ and add necessary pdf files.
 (For papers, add pdfs to /papers/ folder in content, for cv add pdf to /public/)

 2. Commit changes and push to Github